mendersoftware/mender-docs/02.Overview/11.Security/docs.md

 The client uses the keys to cryptographically sign the requests, as we describe below.

 ### Signed requests and device authentication
-Mender requires devices to be authenticated before they are considered part of the fleet (i.e., they can be updated or provide inventory data).
+Mender requires you to authenticate the devices before they are considered part of the fleet (i.e., they can be updated or provide inventory data).
 To request authentication a device calls the `/auth_requests` endpoint, with a POST body containing at least the following:
 * identity data